The Most Important Career Decision Dentists Make – Buying a Dental Practice

 In 2015 I worked with two clients who were eerily similar.
 However, one understood the impact of the most important career decision a dentist makes, and the other did not.

 You see, one bought a practice collecting $1.2 Million per year, and the other bought a smaller practice collecting only $675 thousand per year.
-It was fascinating to see what kind of impact that decision had made a few years down the road.
+It was fascinating to see what kind of impact that decision had made years down the road.
 And what impact it was likely to make in their life overall.

 Other than the practice they bought, they were so similar it was scary sometimes!